saebyeok/computeengineondemand/README.md

 Computeengineondemand will know which instance is reporting by the IP address.

-What HTTP POST variables to report (the load) is defined by the TRESHOLD configuration variable (see above).
+What HTTP POST variables to report (the load) is defined by the THRESHOLD configuration variable (see above).

 ### Pushing arbitrary instance data